- Last Updated: 13 Oct 22

 It requires thorough research before implementing a business phone system for your company.
-As there are plenty of VoIP services providers out there, it’s easy to find one that matches your needs.
+As there are plenty of VoIP service providers out there, it’s easy to find one that matches your needs.

 Google Voice would be one noteworthy option as it offers a handful of services for free that are only available in paid telephony services.
 But it also comes with its own share of drawbacks.
 You get no reliable customer support if you run into a problem.
 It also lacks toll-free numbers, bulk marketing features, and support for third-party integrations.